-- 1) related to sale of goods (works and/or services) in the Republic of Kazakhstan, other than the turnover exempt from VAT in accordance with the Tax Code (e.g., transactions with securities, money lending transactions, etc.) and/or turnover occurring outside the Republic of Kazakhstan; and - 2) related to acquisition of works and/or services from nonresidents, other than the turnover of their structural subdivisions (branches/representative offices); - 3) in the form of stock-in-trade (if the taxpayer has been deregistered as a VAT payer); and - 4) related to transferred goods reflected in the respective deed of transfer when an entity is reorganized through spin-off, provided that the new entity founded as a result of such reorganization has not got registered as a VAT-payer.
+- 1) related to sale of goods (works and/or services) in the Republic of Kazakhstan, other than the turnover exempt from VAT in accordance with the Tax Code (e.g., transactions with securities, money lending transactions, etc.) and/or turnover occurring outside the Republic of Kazakhstan; and - 2) related to acquisition of works and/or services from nonresidents, other than the turnover of their structural subdivisions (branches/representative offices); and - 3) in the form of stock-in-trade (if the taxpayer has been deregistered as a VAT payer).

-The Tax Code also determines turnovers that are taxable at the zero rate (export of goods, international transportation, etc.).
+The Tax Code also determines turnovers that are taxable at the zero rates (export of goods, international transportation, etc.).